AsposeCells/TestIO/Use-AutoFilter-to-Filter-Excel-Data-in-CPP.md

 # Filter Data using AutoFilter in Microsoft Excel

-# Filter Data using AutoFilter in Microsoft Excel

 Please do the following steps to filter data using AutoFilter in Microsoft Excel.

 * Select the columns and click _Data > Filter_ button inside the _Sort & Filter_ section.